chirari-7/multipurpose-bot/README.md

 # multipurpose-bot

-a multipurpose discord bot made with dbd.js/aoi.js!
+a multipurpose discord bot made with dbd.js/aoi.js! (discontinued (not permanent))

 ### 💖 installation and setup